Bible Questions

 How can love condemn others?

 What true love actually is.
-Beloved, true love is not simply a warm feeling, an unintelligent sensation or an inactive emotion.
-Not a few think love covers and results in people doing their own thing, disobeying God (to obey is legalism, in their thinking) and even indulging the lust of the flesh - just as long as they are tolerant of others and do not condemn them.
-One word rendered love is agape.
-Mr. Vine comments that "Christian love has God for its primary object, and expresses itself first of all in implicit obedience to His commandments (John 14: 15, 21; 1 John 5: 3)...love seeks the welfare of all..."
+However, true love according to the scriptures is captured by the Greek word "agape".
+According to one Bible dictionary, "Christian love has God for its primary object, and expresses itself first of all in implicit obedience to His commandments (John 14: 15, 21; 1 John 5: 3)...love seeks the welfare of all..."
 (Expository Dictionary of New Testament Words).

 We are not to officially condemn as a judge.
-Jesus shall be the judge of all men (2 Cor.
+Jesus will be the ultimate judge of all men (2 Cor.
 5: 10; Jas.
-4: 11, 12).
-However, Christians are commanded to take God's word and apply it to the known circumstances (Eph.
+4: 11-12).
+However, Christians are commanded to take God's word and apply it to known circumstances (Eph.
 5: 11).

 Conclusion.
 In view of the Scriptures, the question should be, how can love not "condemn" sin and wrong doing?